RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 ### ![h4_keepassxc_db_creds](https://github.com/RenneJ/hh-infosec-course/assets/97522117/fce19554-3ca2-4aaf-b71f-e77ba9d9d43d)
 > Figure 6.
 View of Database Credentials input window.

+### 3. Browser extension

+After setting up the database navigate to your browser's extension/addon store and install KeePassXC-Browser.
+Checking the publisher name, download count and reviews gives you good indication that you are installing the right extension.
+Add the extension to your browser.

+Then open your KeePassXC and go to Tools > Setting and on the sidebar Browser Integration.

 # Sources

 Smith, B. 2022.
 A Quick Guide to GPLv3. https://www.gnu.org/licenses/quick-guide-gplv3.html.
 Read: 2023/09/15